Piper Alpha: Occidental “never ever apologised.”

 A typical North Sea oil rig or platform would, on average only see an inspector of the Department of Energy’s Petroleum Engineering Division once every 12-18 months and their visit would be prearranged and last a matter of hours.
 The last visit by an inspector to Piper Alpha just 11 days before the explosion was by a new man to the job Mr. R. D. Jenkins (joined PED in March 1987), and his visit had lasted only 10 hours.

-The Department of Energy left it to Occidental to get on with business to such and extent that the 1984 explosion and evacuation investigation was not even investigated by the department in which Mr Petrie is safety supremo, and instead they left it to Occidental to compile their own report into that incident.
+The Department of Energy left it to Occidental to get on with business to such and extent that the 1984 explosion and evacuation investigation was not even investigated by the department in which Mr Petrie was safety supremo, and instead they left it to Occidental to compile their own report into that incident.

 As if that wasn’t bad enough Occidental kept their findings secret and only surreptitiously released their report on the 1984 explosion and evacuation on 15 September 1988, the same day as J. R. Petrie released his report.